Bonus Download: Grab my free Color Theory Cheat Sheet.

 When painting with such a limited palette of colors, you must really learn how to utilize value rather than color to emphasize form.
 Value is thought to be the most important element of color, so it is important that you have a firm understanding of it before you try to handle more complex color palettes.

-The Cons Of The Zorn Palette
+The Cons of the Zorn Palette

 There are obviously some significant limitations of the Zorn palette, such as: